A Beginner’s Guide To Using Smartphones For Seniors

 You can also press the power button multiple times to learn how to trigger “Emergency SOS” on your smartphone.

-Who can help me if I I’m stuck?
+Who can help me if I am stuck?

 Request help from family members or friends, or visit your phone provider’s store for assistance.
-You can also check communities around you that offer classes or sessions to help seniors learn basic technology.
+You can also check local communities that offer classes or sessions to help seniors learn basic technology.

 It can take time to learn to use your smartphone’s features correctly and get the most out of it if you are unaccustomed to them, but stay motivated to master them properly.